HienaDev/RangoPlatformer/README.md

 ## Unique Selling Point:

-Besides being free to play, the player will experience a true chameleon life.
-With awesome shadow riddles and puzzles, the player will have to think like a chameleon to pass the game.
+Besides being free to play, the player will experience the life of chameleon trying to survive dehydration in the desert.
+With awesome shadow riddles and puzzles, the player will have to think like Rango to pass each one of them.
-The player will also be gifted with funny Johnny Depp voice lines.
+The player will also be presented with funny Johnny Depp voice lines.

 ## Progression: